Governors Annual Statement

 All state maintained schools follow the Government’s National Curriculum.
 Our priority is to ensure the school implements any further changes in a highly creative way that champions rapid progress, high standards of attainment and a love of learning.
-While keeping a close eye on progress and achievement, Vernon’s bespoke curriculum has recently been fully reshaped; it is unique, innovative, effective and relevant to children.
-It is now being fully embedded throughout the school and is continually being effectively monitored in light of further Government changes to assessment and the curriculum.
+While keeping a close eye on progress and achievement, Vernon’s ambitious curriculum continues to evolve and strengthen; it is unique, innovative, effective and relevant to the children at our school.
+It is fully embedded throughout the school and is continually being effectively monitored in light of any further Government changes to assessment and the curriculum.

-Governors have attended a specially arranged open day which allowed us to see teachers and pupils in action.
-We had the opportunity to attend Praise Assembly and were entertained by talented singers, drummers, musicians and dancers.
+Governors have attended various school events and learning walks that have allowed us to see teachers and pupils in action.
+We have had the opportunity to attend significant assemblies and have often been entertained by talented singers, actors, musicians and dancers.
 We are always proud to share in the celebrations and achievements of the school.
 We have also been involved in successful whole-school safeguarding audits.

 The school continues to comply with any SEND key changes and further developments.
-Governors approves revised policies which place greater emphasis on the partnership between school and parents/carers and builds on our existing good practice.
+Governors approve revised policies which place a clear emphasis on the partnership between school and parents/carers and builds on our existing good practice.
 These policies are fully embedded across the school and all teachers and members of SLT are familiar with any further changes and developments.
 Governors attend updated training and liaise regularly with the school SEND team and the Pastoral Manager.

 Governors have a key role to play in keeping children safe at school.
-We considered and approved a new policy for safeguarding children in line with the statutory framework, which we will continually monitor and review annually, following the 'Keeping Children Safe in Education' document published in September 2021.
+We considered and approved a new policy for safeguarding children in line with the statutory framework, which we will continually monitor and review annually, following the 'Keeping Children Safe in Education' document published annually.